-For ease of installation, a hidden fastener fits into the groove on each side of the deck board to eliminate pre-drilling and provide a fastener-free deck surface.
+For ease of installation, hidden fasteners fit into the slot on each side of the deck board to eliminate pre-drilling and provide a fastener-free deck surface.
 The deck boards require traditional fasteners on the outside and inside edges of the deck.

-Step 1 Begin by fastening the outside edge of the first board to the rim joist every 16".
+Begin by fastening the outside edge of the first board to the rim joist every 16".
 For this, we recommend using 2-1/2" corrosion-resistant, composite wood deck screws.
 These screws help minimize the common "mushroom" effect that sometimes occurs when using standard fasteners.
 They can also reduce the amount of pre-drilling and countersinking.

-Note: If using ordinary coarse-thread deck screws, always pre-drill a pilot hole and countersink prior to driving screws.
-Screws must be driven fia.
-4 flush with the surface.
+If using ordinary coarse-thread deck screws, always pre-drill a pilot hole and countersink prior to driving screws.
+Screws should be driven flush with the surface.
 Do not over-tighten.
 Use one fastener per board every 16".

-Step 2 Use two fasteners per deck board at each joist.
-For any decking where two boards meet end-to-end over a joist, additional blocking must be used for proper board end support (fig. 2).
+For any decking where two boards meet end-to-end over a joist, add additional blocking.
 Always predrill a pilot hole when fastening within 1-1/2" of board ends, whether using composite or wood screws.
 Do not over-tighten screws at board ends.

-Step 3 On the other side of the board, place a hidden fastener into the groove and center on the joist (fig. 3).
+On the other side of the board, place a hidden fastener into the slot and center on the joist (fig. 3).
 Install the preset screw at a 90° angle through the hidden fastener and drive flush.
 Do not over-tighten.
 The fastener wings must remain level with the joist for the next board to fit correctly (fig. 4).

-Step 4 Install one hidden fastener at each joist location.
-Slide the next board into place so the wings on the previous fasteners fit into the groove on the side of the board.
+Install one hidden fastener at each joist location.
+Slide the next board into place so the wings on the previous fasteners fit into the slot on the side of the board.
 Make sure the side gap between the boards is 1/4".

-Step 5 To keep the interior boards from moving over time, the boards must be pinned at the center of their length using a #8, 2" stainless steel screw.
+To keep boards from moving, pin the boards to the joist closest to the center of their length using a #8 x 2" stainless steel screw.
 This holds the deck board in place at the center of each board and allows the decking to expand/contract at the ends.
-Pre-drill in the groove of the deck board with an 1/8" drill bit (fig. 5a).
-Drive screw into the groove so it's flush with the bottom of the groove (fig. 5b).
-This will allow you to properly fit a hidden fastener into the groove.
+Pre-drill in the slot of the deck board with an 1/8" drill bit (fig. 5a).
+Drive screw into the slot so it's flush with the bottom of the groove (fig. 5b).
+This will allow you to properly fit a hidden fastener into the slot.
+Install a hidden fastener clip over the screw and centered over the joist.

-fig. 7

-Step 6 Install a hidden fastener clip over the screw and centered over the joist.
 Fasten using preset screw at a 90° angle through the hidden fastener and drive flush with the clip (fig. 6).
 The fastener wings must remain level with the joist for the next board to fit correctly (fig. 4).

-Note: To predrill a groove on one side of deck board, we recommend using a 5/32" T-slot cutter.
+NOTE: A groove can be cut on a solid edge deck board by using a 5/32" slot cutting router bit.

-Step 7 Install one hidden fastener at each joist location along the length of the board.
-For installations where deck boards are butted end-to-end at the joist, an 8" block must be added using a hidden fastener clip at the end of each board (fig. 7 and fig. 8).
+For installations where deck boards are butted end-to-end, add an 8" block to either side of the joist.
+Secure the boards with two hidden faster clips, one for each board (See fig. 7 & fig. 8).
 Be sure to gap the boards as previously described.

-Step 8 Repeat the process for each board until the outside edge of the final board is fastened with screws.
-Use fascia to conceal the board profile and inhibit board movement over time.
-Please refer to the fascia installation instructions for the approved fastening methods for fascia boards.
+Repeat the process for each board until the outside edge of the final board is fastened with screws.
+Use solid edge perimeter boards to picture frame and conceal the board profile.

-Step 9 If no fascia is being used, the entire perimeter of the deck should be fastened to the rim joist with screws.
 Use two screws per joist on the perimeter board.
 These screws will be inconspicuous once the railing is installed.
-Decking must be fastened with screws when being used as stair treads.
+Decking should be fastened with screws when being used as stair treads.